-As a law firm providing professional white collar crime defense attorney & lawyer legal services, assisting Lakeland, Winter Haven, Bartow, and Polk County Florida residents with the defense of white collar crime charges, we utilize our experience to protect the legal rights and freedoms of each of our criminal defense clients in an effort to achieve the best possible resolution when facing white collar crime charges.
+As a law firm providing professional white collar crime defense attorney & lawyer legal services, assisting Lakeland, Winter Haven, Bartow, Plant City, Tampa; Hillsborough, Highlands, Hardee, and Polk County Florida residents with the defense of white collar crime charges, we utilize our experience to protect the legal rights and freedoms of each of our criminal defense clients in an effort to achieve the best possible resolution when facing white collar crime charges.

 If you have have been arrested and/or charged with a white collar crime or other criminal offense, we urge you to seek the legal advice of an experienced Lakeland white collar crime defense attorney & lawyer.
-Contact the Law Office of Robert B. Peddy, P.A., at (863) 646-1421 to schedule a confidential legal consultation.
+Contact the Law Offices of Peddy, P.A., at (863) 646-1421 to schedule a confidential legal consultation.

 A white collar crime often involves intentional acts of deception through misrepresentation of facts by one or more individuals for the purpose of financial gain, to obtain benefits which they are otherwise not entitled, to deprive others of their property or assets, or to receive other types of privileges, compensation, or services which the accused would not have received if the true facts were disclosed.